-Some (up to 2022) publications about punk in which I have contributions.
+Some (up to 2023) publications about punk in which I have contributions.
 Others are forthcoming or planned … well, especially The Oxford Handbook of Punk Rock, which was a LOT of editorial work, and included a new chapter written by me as well.
 I am a little surprised by my own return in the past 6-8 years to looking at this decades-old moment, movement, or scene, tbh.